SSE's team of around 20,000 employees is led by the main Board of Directors and the Group Executive Committee.

 Chair of the Safety, Health and Environment Advisory Committee.
 Member of the Nomination and Audit Committees.

-Helen’s depth of knowledge in relation to the energy sector brings a valuable external perspective to the Board.
+Helen’s depth of knowledge in relation to the energy sector brings a valuable external perspective to discussions.
 Through her previous role of Company Secretary and General Counsel at National Grid plc, she has a comprehensive understanding of the legal, compliance, governance and risk considerations relevant to SSE, and of the regulatory environment in which its businesses operate.
-As a member of the steering committee of the Parker Review into the Ethnic Diversity of UK Boards, a patron of the charity Social Mobility Business Partnership, and an Equality and Human Rights Commissioner, she brings a detailed knowledge of, and interest in, the areas of inclusion and diversity and brings a firm cultural focus to the Board.
+As a member of the steering committee of the Parker Review into the Ethnic Diversity of UK Boards, a patron of the charity Social Mobility Business Partnership, and an Equality and Human Rights Commissioner, she brings a detailed knowledge of, and interest in, inclusion and diversity and brings a firm cultural focus to the Board.
 Helen has held previous directorships with Aga Rangemaster plc, Stagecoach Group plc, SVG Capital plc and was formerly chair of MedicX Fund Limited, and through these cross-sectoral and international roles has experience in investor and stakeholder engagement.

 Chairman of The Renewables Infrastructure Group Limited.

 Equality and Human Rights Commissioner.